blognami/blognami/packages/@blognami/docs/lib/views/docs/guides/getting-started/index.md

 ---

-## 🧩 Step 7 — Meet Sintra
+## 🧩 Step 7 — Meet Pinstripe

-You’ve been using **Sintra** this whole time — it’s the CLI and framework powering Blognami.
+You’ve been using **Pinstripe** this whole time — it’s the CLI and framework powering Blognami.

-Here’s the philosophy: **Blognami and Sintra are symbiotic**.
+Here’s the philosophy: **Blognami and Pinstripe are symbiotic**.

-* **Blognami** benefits from Sintra’s flexibility — you can customize and extend it endlessly
+* **Blognami** benefits from Pinstripe’s flexibility — you can customize and extend it endlessly
-* **Sintra** stays lean because Blognami makes sure every feature solves a real, tested problem
+* **Pinstripe** stays lean because Blognami makes sure every feature solves a real, tested problem

-💡 **Pro Tip:** By building your app on Sintra, you’re also building on a framework that was born to run real-world projects, not just demo apps.
+💡 **Pro Tip:** By building your app on Pinstripe, you’re also building on a framework that was born to run real-world projects, not just demo apps.

 ---